kelseygonzalez/AU-STAT412-612/content/assignment/01-lab.markdown

 ## Task 1: Make an RStudio Project

-1. Use RStudio on your computer [Follow these instructions if you never got it downloaded](/resource/install/) to create a new RStudio Project named "STAT412-612" if you didn't make one during out class.
+1. Use RStudio on your computer [Follow these instructions if you never got it downloaded](/resource/install/) to create a new RStudio Project named "STAT412-612" if you didn't make one during our class.

 2. Create a folder named "data" in the project folder.
 Create the following folders as well: "lecture-notes", "labs", "homework", "output".